cl-library-docs/common-lisp-libraries/docs/index.md

 ## UltraSpec

 I liked (the theme of) UltraSpec.
 I also liked `mkdocs` - that is what I am using here.
 What UltraSpec seems to be good for is more largish websites than what is here.
-And anyways, `markdown` files and `dokuwiki` files (which is what UltraSpec uses) are interconvertible (untested - to a fair extent perhaps?) using `pandoc`.
-(It is also useful for a ton of other files.)
+And anyways, `markdown` files and `dokuwiki` files (which is what UltraSpec uses) are interconvertible (untested - to a fair extent perhaps?) using `pandoc`. (pandoc is also useful for a ton of other files!)

 ## mkdocs